Article updated: January 25, 2023

 Stream view settings and refresh intervals

-You can change the appearance of your stream by choosing the Compact, Standard, or Comfortable view in the top right of your streams.
-This sets the number of streams visible at one time without scrolling.
+Change the appearance of your stream to change the number of streams shown on the page.
 You can apply different view settings to each of your boards.

 This determines how often Hootsuite searches for new content to display (as it becomes available).
 You can also manually refresh individual boards, regardless of the auto refresh interval, with the Refresh All button.
 When a board is refreshed manually, every stream in that board gets updated.

-The blue dots next to post timestamps indicate new or unread posts since your last dashboard or stream refresh.
+The blue dots next to post timestamps indicate new or unread posts since your last refresh.

 To make sure your data is refreshed in the mobile version of Hootsuite, see Synchronize your Hootsuite mobile app .